tlysamuel21/samueltly/README.md

 - Compared 1-channel (radar only) vs. 2-channel (radar + lightning) models
 - Added custom **forecast animations** and **MSE-based evaluation**
 - Explored storm evolution and reflected on forecast quality
+- This notebook serves as a **representative example** of my implementation and understanding of ECMWF course content.

 > *All model/data credit to ECMWF, FBK, and Arpae.*